Tag Archives: foundations

 To watch the talk live, go to http://gplus.to/qplus at the appointed hour.

-Don’t forget to fill out our survey to have your say on who we should invite for future talks.
+Don’t forget to fill out to have your say on who we should invite for future talks.

 Q+ Hangout: Markus Mueller